hamsternipples/nosedocs/abraham-hicks/2004-05-01-washington-dc.md

 once again, that's why I'm unwavering on my resolution to make my connection to my inner being my first and only priority :D boom!
 HEADSHOT!

-«that's the hard part about co-creating. whey you co-create with others sometimes -- every time you co-create with someone else, the things they want get vibrationally factored in»
+«that's the hard part about co-creating. when you co-create with others sometimes -- every time you co-create with someone else, the things they want get vibrationally factored in»

 I am aware now, more than ever about this.
 I seem to be making a lot of bso dreams a reality which harmonised with my own.